- Start dateSeptember 2018

 Each course is divided into units, which are credit-rated.
 The minimum unit size is 20 credits.
-The MA course structure involves six units, totalling 180 credits.
+The MA course structure involves four units, totalling 180 credits.

-Unit 2 builds on the experience of Unit 1 allowing you to consolidate and develop your knowledge and experience.
-In it you will focus on and further develop one of your ideas for the body of work explored in Unit 1.
+Taking an Idea Forward builds on the experience of Exploring the Possibilities unit, allowing you to consolidate and develop your knowledge and experience.
+You will focus on and further develop one of your ideas for the body of work explored in the Exploring the Possibilities unit.
 You'll also continue to develop a critical framework for your work through critical context seminars and the submission of the critical context paper.
 Increasingly, students take responsibility for leading seminars and group tutorials with staff acting as facilitators.

-In Unit 4 you'll undertake the resolution, finalisation and presentation of the body of work in an exhibition or any other outcomes you decide on, individually or as a group.
-Through both practice and your written submission of critical rationale you will demonstrate a reflective understanding of the medium, the critical and professional context, and the position of your practice within it.
+In the Resolving Outcomes unit, you'll undertake the resolution, finalisation, and presentation of the body of work in an exhibition or any other outcomes you decide on, individually or as a group.
+Through both practice and your written submission of critical rationale, you will demonstrate a reflective understanding of the medium, the critical and professional context, and the position of your practice within it.

 If you are unable to continue or decide to exit the course, there are two possible exit awards.
 A Postgraduate Certificate will be awarded on successful completion of the first 60 credits and a Postgraduate Diploma will be awarded on successful completion of the first 120 credits.